 I am an independent scholar based in Wilmington, North Carolina, USA.
-Although my historical interests range widely, my scholarship focuses on merchant ship technology in the 17th and 18th centuries, especially in the British Atlantic.
+I work in Atlantic World history, maritime history, and the history of technology.
+So far, my scholarship has focused on merchant ship technology in the 17th and 18th centuries, especially in the British Atlantic.
 With sailing and diving experience and enthusiasm in hand, I first studied maritime history and nautical archaeology at East Carolina University (M.A.
-1998), where I wrote my thesis on the German bark Peking, then in New York City but now returned to Hamburg for restoration.
+1998), where I wrote my thesis on the German bark Peking.
 I worked in the museum and historic site world, taught history as an adjunct for ten years, restored and outfitted a 1977 Pearson 28 sloop, and published several magazine articles about that and other cruising sailboats.
 I began doctoral study in maritime history in 2012 and received my PhD with distinction from Memorial University of Newfoundland in May 2017.
-My dissertation is titled “‘A Very Good Sailer’: The Ordinary Merchant Ship and the Development of the British Atlantic Empire, 1600–1800.”

 My first book, The Merchant Ship in the British Atlantic: Continuity and Innovation in a Key Technology, was published by Brill in April 2020.
 My second,A Boston Schooner in the Royal Navy, 1768–1772: Commerce and Conflict in Maritime British America, will be published by Boydell & Brewer in early 2023.
 Please see the Publications page for a list of all published and forthcoming work.

 I am available for consulting on a variety of historical projects; please see the Consulting Services tab for more information.

 My newsletter, Leeway: Past people, their technology, and us is now available here.